MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.HDInsight/Set-AzureRmHDInsightPersistedScriptAction.md

 ```

 ### -ScriptExecutionId
-Specifies the execution ID of the script action to promote to persisted.
+Specifies the execution id of the script action to promote to persisted.
 This script action must have succeeded in order to be promoted.
 You can find the script action execution ID using Get-AzureRmHDInsightScriptActionHistory.